SaxxonPike/NextLevelSeven/README.md

 This library was designed to have a small footprint and rely on the smallest number of external resources.
 Including it in your own project is easy.
 Include `NextLevelSeven` as a project reference.
 You'll also want to include `using NextLevelSeven.Core` in your code file.
+You'll also want to be sure to import NuGet packages (which Visual Studio should take care of for you.)
 That's it!

 ### Element Heirarchy